vips1600/vips1600/README.md

 - 👋 Hi, I’m Vipul Sharma
 - 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning Python, pyspark and Proficient in SQL.
+- 🌱 I’m currently learning Machine Learning, NLP, GEN AI and Agentic AI

 <!---
 vips1600/vips1600 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.